 Matching Gift Opportunity from Freedom Scientific

-Freedom Scientific, a Vispero brand and the maker of JAWS for Windows and Focus Braille displays, has pledged to match the first $50,000 in donations made to the NFB during Meet the Blind Month.
-Double your contribution and help ensure that we fulfill this matching gift.
+Freedom Scientific, a Vispero brand and the maker of JAWS for Windows and Focus Braille displays, pledged to match the first $50,000 in donations made to the NFB during Meet the Blind Month 2020.
 Thank you to Freedom Scientific and all of our supporters for helping us continue our important work.

 Three Ways to Give